-I can’t spend all my time on things Celtic and medieval, so here are some ways to avoid actual work.
+I can’t spend all my time on things Celtic and Medieval, so here are some ways I avoid actual work.

 I don’t know a lot about astronomy, but I am fascinated by JPL and NASA’s research.
 You can see the images from Galileo here.
 Don’t miss the super images from the Hubble telescope.
 One of my favorites is this amazing image of a star birth in galaxy M16.
 There is a fascinating pictorial essay on the Crab nebula here.
 The NASA/JPL Imaging Radar images are incredible.